A Comoving Framework for Planet Migration: Comoving framework in practice

+We compare the costs by taking the ratio $p_{\rm com}/p_{\rm fix}$.
 To ensure a fair comparison, both simulations must have the same effective resolution.
 We define this by requiring a constant number of cells per pressure scale height, $N_H$.
 Assuming a constant disk aspect ratio $H/r = h_0$, the resolution per scale height is $N_H = H/\Delta r = h_0/k$.
 Thus, for a fixed $N_H$, the constant $k = h_0/N_H$ is the same for both setups, so $k_{\rm f} = k_{\rm c}$.

 The number of radial cells $n$ is related to the grid's inner ($r_{\rm ib}$) and outer ($r_{\rm ob}$) boundaries and the resolution constant $k$ by $r_{\rm ob} = r_{\rm ib}(1+k)^{n-1}$.
 For $n \gg 1$, this gives